 When learning to sleep on your back, you have to go at it like a soldier in attack mode – believe you can do it and have all

 the supplies you need.
 And the most important tool you can have in your arsenal when it comes to sleeping on your back are pillows, and lots of them.
 You’ll want at least four pillows to start out with.

 Put one under your knees to support your back.
 Elevating your lower legs helps your circulation and keeps your spine in the proper alignment, so this is key for minimizing back pain.

 Next, put the other two pillows on each side of you (under your arms).
 Having pillows here supports your arms (and shoulder joints) and will prevent you from rolling over in your sleep.
 Some people will even go as far as sewing the pillow to their pajamas.
-These can be lower profile, like the Rejuvenite Bliss Latex and Down pillow.
 After you’ve slept with these pillows for a week or so, you may find you don’t need them anymore.
 But always make sure you have knee support whenever you sleep on your back.